astronomer/docs/learn/use-case-llm-customer-feedback.md

 ]
 ```

-A second task, the `get_feedback_texts` is dynamically mapped over the list of dictionaries returned by the `reformat_relevant_reviews` task to extract the `customer_feedback` field from each dictionary.
+A second task, `get_feedback_texts`, is dynamically mapped over the list of dictionaries returned by the `reformat_relevant_reviews` task to extract the `customer_feedback` field from each dictionary.

 ```python
 @task